CBussom/CMPSC472-Project1/README.md

 ## How To Use

 The process manager has a command-line interface.
-To start it:
+To start it open:
 Project_ProcessManager.py

 ## Commands